lrocconi/lrocconi.github.io/_pages/publications.md

 ### 2010

 Rocconi, L. M. (2010).
-An application of Pace’s model of student development and college impress on learning community students. *American Journal of Educational Studies*, 3(1), 39-51.
-[Download paper](/files/Rocconi_2010_AJES.pdf){: .btn--research}
+An application of Pace’s model of student development and college impress on learning community students. *American Journal of Educational Studies*, 3(1), 39-51. [pdf](/files/Rocconi_2010_AJES.pdf){: .btn--research}

 ### 2009